darkwing/aframe-blog-posts/art-gallery/README.md

 [npm install code]

 You'll see your browser open a new tab with a sample A-Frame scene.
 Notice you can click and drag the scene to change the perspective; you can also use your keyboard's WASD keys to get closer or further away from the sample scene.
-Since we're looking to create our art gallery, however, we can delete all of the shapes from the `index.html` file and simply leave the `<a-scene>` element.
+Since we're looking to create our art gallery, however, we can delete all of the shapes from the `index.html` file and simply leave the `<a-scene>` element, which serves as a wrapper for all A-Frame scenes.

-[TODO:  Add some text about `<a-scene>` and how it wraps everything]

 ## Creating the Room